tycrek/degoogle/README.md

   - [BitChute](https://www.bitchute.com/) - Also P2P, but not decentralized.
 Due to it being proprietary, if BitChute goes down then the whole thing goes down (unlike PeerTube). (thanks u/up-sky-7)
   - [DTube](https://d.tube/) - Looks very similar to YouTube.
 Advertised as "first crypt-decentralized video-platform".
 Built on Steemit and IPFS.
   - [Bit.tube](https://bit.tube/) - Appears to be a crypto-powered decentralized video sharing service. (thanks u/rudolf323)
-  - [LBRY](https://lbry.io/) - A decentralized protocol to host any content, where at the moment, video is the most common content.
-Looks up videos based on a blockchain and is open source and uncensored.
-It already has some "larger" creators like Minutephysics, Veritasium, Barnacules and Lunduke.
   - [Invidious](https://invidio.us/) - An [open-source](https://github.com/omarroth/invidious) front-end alternative to YouTube.
 Seems to work pretty well from my experience so far, and it hasn't triggered *anything* on my adblocker/privacy extensions.
 Also offers downloads in many formats for videos (including `.vtt` subtitles).
   - [Hooktube](https://hooktube.com/) - A slightly better way to use actual YouTube.
 (Use as a "last resort")
   - [LBRY](https://lbry.com/) - A decentralized platform for distributing and supporting creators's work.
 It aims to be Open, Community driven "digital marketplace".
 It can be used in a similar way to YouTube: browsing, subscribing to channels, there is a mechanism to send "tips" to creators.
+Looks up videos based on a blockchain and is open source and uncensored.
+It already has some "larger" creators like Minutephysics, Veritasium, Barnacules and Lunduke.
 - News
   - [Subscribe to a (local) newspaper](https://en.wikipedia.org/wiki/Category:Lists_of_newspapers_by_country) and support independent and qualitative journalism.
   - Removed Reddit news as they are typically *extremely* biased to the general populace.